ECunending/Notes/Web3 Learning Journal/Solidity/Learn Solidity -- Alchemy University.md

 - Enum: defining options for a value by name

 Constructor: in contract, it means that the function can only run once upon deployment.

+## 2.Function and Value Types
+## Storage and Variables
+Variables declared in contract scope are storage variables.
+Solidity stores these in contiguous storage slots.(0x1,0x2,...)

+Variables stored in contract scope allocate a storage slot (except for constant).

+Slots are 32 bytes (e.g. 0x1 means 0x000...001).

+Reading/ Writing to storage is relatively super expensive to other opcodes.

+Variables can be packed together, automatically or manually.